huaweicloud/huaweicloud-fpga/fp1/hardware/sdaccel_design/lib/template/template_cl/README.md

-# Descriptions
+# Description

 [切换到中文版](./README_CN.md)

-This directory stores the `project directory templates`, aiming to standardizing and simplifying project building.
+This directory stores `project directory templates`, aiming to standardizing and simplifying project building.
 The templates can also be used as a reference for users to build their own projects.

 # Directory Structure
 [template_XX](#template_XX_dir)/